Curton/GoMatchingKernel/README.md

 ### redoKernel
 The `redoKernel` is an instance of the `kernel` type.
 It's used to process redo orders.
-Redo orders are a type of order that the system has processed before but needs to process again, for fast recovery or error correction.
+Redo orders are a type of order that the engine has processed before but needs to process again, for fast recovery or error correction.
 Enabling the `redoKernel` will start the `RedoOrderAcceptor`, which reads and processes redo orders from the `redoOrderChan` channel.
 The main difference between the `kernel` and `redoKernel` is that the `redoKernel` only processes redo orders while the `kernel` processes new orders.

 ### Orders log
-Orders log is a crucial part of any trading system, serving as a crucial tool for audit, debugging and in some cases, recovery.
+Orders log is a crucial part of any trading engine, serving as a crucial tool for audit, debugging and in some cases, recovery.

 Features:

-- Order Logging: The system logs all incoming orders with details including order ID, type, price, quantity, and more.
+- Order Logging: The engine logs all incoming orders with details including order ID, type, price, quantity, and more.
 - Binary Encoding: The orders are encoded into binary format before being written to the log file to save space and improve performance.
 - Log Reading: The logger can read orders from a log file and convert them back into orders.
 - Redo Log Reading: The logger can read redo logs and send them to a redo kernel for processing.